 - Define bad behaviors based on auditing criteria

-- Categorize the three main types of fraud by using the fraud tree to heighten your fraud awareness
+- Categorize the three main types of fraud by using the fraud tree

 - Distinguish between the four major types of corruption and their subcategories